moniquegouveia/quiz/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmoniquegouveia.github.io%2Frecipe%2Findex.html)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator]
-### Unfixed Bugs

-Responsiveness needs to be improved as the flexbox property is undertood more deeply.

 ## Deployment